 The Trading Credit Facility is secured by substantially all of the Company's assets on a first priority basis and is guaranteed by all of the Company's subsidiaries, with the exception of AMCF.
 The Trading Credit Facility currently bears interest at the daily SOFR rate plus an applicable margin of 236 basis points.
-As of September 30, 2023, the interest rate was approximately 7.7%.
-The daily SOFR rate was approximately 5.3% as of September 30, 2023.
+As of December 31, 2023, the interest rate on our Trading Credit Facility was approximately 7.8% and the daily SOFR rate was approximately 5.4%.